MicrosoftDocs/fabric-docs/docs/real-time-analytics/table-update-policy.md

 ## Table update policy

-1. Browse to the main page of your KQL database that holds the table for which you want to create an update policy.
+1. Browse to the main page of your KQL database.
 1. Select **New** > **Table update policy**

     :::image type="content" source="media/table-update-policy/new-policy.png" alt-text="Screenshot of adding new table update policy in Synapse Real-Time Analytics in Microsoft Fabric.":::